 G joined Watsi on May 5th, 2015.
-Three months ago, G joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-G's most recent donation traveled 9,000 miles to support Prince, a 5-year-old from Kenya, to fund surgery so he can walk and study again soon.
+Eight months ago, G joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+G's most recent donation traveled 8,500 miles to support Prince, a 5-year-old from Kenya, to fund surgery so he can walk and study again soon.

 G has funded healthcare for 71 patients in 13 countries.